HIV and COVID-19 (coronavirus): Information for people living with HIV

 Many public STI testing services are temporarily closing.
 Where can I access services?

-There are significant restrictions to public sexual health services with many services closed to the public.
+While there continue to be some restrictions to public sexual health services, there are services available.
+Check out the current availability of public sexual health services.
 If you have symptoms and require STI testing, contact your local clinic or your GP for advice.

 Talk of COVID-19 is making me anxious.
 What can I do?